 A surge in online shopping has opened plenty of opportunities for personal shoppers.
 At Walmart, for example, the number of personal shoppers has more than doubled.
-If you’ve mastered some shopping skills, you might want to grab this opportunity to start a personal shopper business.
+If you’ve mastered shopping, you might want to grab this opportunity to start a personal shopper business.

 Personal shoppers make money by shopping for other people.
 They usually shop for clothing and accessories, although they can also shop for groceries and other essentials.
 In the US, there are more than 33,000 personal shoppers and the number is increasing.

 Before you get started, it’s important to assess your shopping skills, such as putting outfits together that look great, negotiating for the best prices, keeping track of sales and discounts, and more.
 It’s to your advantage to identify your target market.
-Some personal shoppers provide services directly to their clients while some work for stylists, department stores, and supermarkets.
-More Americans are turning to personal shoppers for their needs, so it’s time to brush up on your shopping skills and make some cash.
+Some personal shoppers provide services directly to their clients while others work for stylists, shops, or supermarkets.
+More Americans are turning to personal shoppers for their needs, so now is a great time to brush up on your shopping skills and go pro.

 With so many ready to wear clothes available in the market, you’d think a sewing business would no longer be viable.
-But the cut and sew apparel manufacturing industry in the US has steadily grown, although marginally, in the last three years.
-The market was estimated to be worth $2 billion in 2021 and is expected to bounce back as consumer confidence improves further in the next few years.
+But US cut and sew apparel manufacturing industry has grown steadily the last few years.
+The market was worth $2 billion in 2021 and is bouncing back as consumer confidence improves.

 When starting a sewing business, keep in mind that there are a lot of other services you can offer.
 You could provide alteration services, or hold sewing lessons.
 Besides the usual pieces of clothing, you can also make pet clothes and accessories, or some home decor.
 It’s important to register your business first and comply with all regulatory requirements.
 Once you’ve hurdled that, you should go online and harness your digital marketing skills to promote your business.
 With the right skills and hard work, you’ll be making money fast from your sewing business.